hareland/nuxt-simple-bullmq/README.md

 })
 ```

+> This will validate the input before emitting the job to redis

 **Additional options**
-> You can pass the same options to `dispatchJob` and `dispatchValidatedJob` as the last argument.
+> You can pass the same options that are passed as the third argument when calling `emit` to `dispatchJob` and `dispatchValidatedJob` as well.
 ```typescript
 // ./server/route/name.ts
 import {useQueue} from '#imports'